ICE First Look at Mortgage Performance for January 2025

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of New Mexico to supplement state, tribal, and local recovery efforts in areas affected by the South Fork Fire and the Salt Fire beginning June 17, 2024 and continuing.
+FEMA has issued an Emergency Declaration for the state of Kentucky to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, flooding, and landslides from February 14, 2024 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: